 Vacant Job is a funding programme organised by the Ministry of Social Affairs and Health.
-The programme is active from 2018 to 2021.
+The programme has been active from 2018 and continues for now.
 The aim of the programme is to improve the employability of people with poor employability by offering them jobs in social welfare and healthcare organisations.
 The grants are issued by the Ministry of Social Affairs and Health and administrated by the Funding Centre for Social Welfare and Health Organisations, a standalone state-aid authority operating in connection with the Ministry.

 Social welfare and healthcare organisations are eligible to apply for a grant that covers all the salary costs of a one-year fixed-term employment of an employee.
 Organisations can also apply for funding for the mentoring of the employee and their equipment.